privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 One of the clearest threat models is one where people *know who you are* and one where they do not.
 There will always be situations where you must declare your legal name and places where you can get away without doing so.

 1. **Known identity** - A known identity is used for things where you must declare your name.
 There are many such legal documents and contracts where a legal identity is required.
 This could range from opening a bank account, signing a property lease, obtaining a passport, a customs declaration when importing an item or otherwise dealing with your Government.
-These things will usually always lead back credentials such as credit cards, credit rating checks, account numbers and possibly physical addresses.
+These things will usually lead back credentials such as credit cards, credit rating checks, account numbers and possibly physical addresses.

     We don't suggest using a VPN or Tor for any of these things as your identity is already known through other means.